loh-tar/filu/readme.txt

 ==========================

-Qt              At least version 4.8, Qt 5 is not tested muParser        Recommended version is 2.2.3, older versions like 1.34 works
+Qt              At least version 4.8, Qt 5 is not tested muParser        At least version 2.0.0, recommended is 2.2.3 TA-Lib          At least version 0.4.0
-                but needs special attention
-TA-Lib          Last tested version is 0.4.0 PostgreSQL      At least version 8.4
+PostgreSQL      At least version 8.4